 Most of New York City obtains water from three surface water supply systems, operated by DEP, that form a network of reservoirs, aqueducts, and tunnels extending as far as 125 miles north of the City.
-The watersheds of the three systems cover almost 2,000 square miles, with 19 reservoirs and three controlled lakes, which have a storage capacity of 550 billion gallons.
-The water flows to the City through aqueducts, reaching most consumers by gravity alone; only some four percent of the City's water must be pumped to its final destination.
+The water streds of the three systems cover almost 2,000 square miles, with 19 reservoirs and three controlled lakes which have a storage capacity of 550 billion gallons.
+The water flows to the City through aqueducts, teaching nost consumers by gravity alone; only some four percent of the City's water must be rumped to its final destination.

-Two of the three surface water systems, the Delaware and Catskill systems, collect water from watershed areas in the Catskill Mountains and deliver it to the Hillview Reservoir in Yonkers.
-From there, it is distributed to the City through three tunnels, City Tunnel No. 1, which goes through the Bronx and Manhattan to Brooklyn, City Tunnel No. 2, which goes through the Bronx, Queens, and Brooklyn (and from there through the Richmond Tunnel to Staten Island), and City Tunnel No. 3 (Stage 1), which goes through the Bronx, Manhattan, and ends in Queens.
-Stage 2 of City Tunnel No. 3 is under construction in Queens, Brooklyn, and Manhattan.
+Two of the three surface water systems, the Delaware and Catskill s, stems, collect unter from watershed areas in the Catskill Mountains and deliver it to the Hillview Reservation Yonkers.
+From there, it is distributed to the City through three tunnels, City Tunnel No. 1, which goes through the Bronx and Manhattan to Brooklyn; City Tunnel No. 2, which goes through the Bronx, Quenes, and Brooklyn (and from there through the Richmond Tunnel to Staten Island); and City Tunnel No. 3 (Stage 1), which goes through the Bronx and Manhattan, and ends in Queens.
+Stage 2 of City Tunnel No. 3 is under construction in Queen, and Brooklyn.

-The third surface water system, the Croton system, collects water from watershed areas in Dutchess, Putnam, and Westchester Counties and delivers it to the Jerome Park Reservoir in the Bronx.
-From there, it is distributed to the Bronx and Manhattan through the New Croton Aqueduct.
+The third surface water system, the Croton system, collects water from watershed areas in Dutchess, Putnam, and Westchester Counties and delivers it to the Jerone Park Reservoil in the Bronx.
+From there, it is distributed to the Bronx and Manhattan through the New Croton Acueluct

 Within the City, a grid of underground distribution mains brings water to consumers.
-Large mains-up to 96 inches in diameter-feed smaller mains, such as 20, 12 and 8-inch mains, that distribute water to individual locations.
-These mains also provide water to fire hydrants along many of the City's streets.
+Large mains-up to 96 inches in diameter-feed smaller mains, such as 20, 12 and 8 mch mains, that distribute water to individual locations.
+These mains also provide water to fire hydronts along many of the City's streets.
 Water pressure throughout the City water supply system is controlled by pressure regulators.

-In addition to the surface water supply system, underground aquifers in Queens can provide drinking water.
+In addition to the surface with supply system und rground aquifers in Queens can provide drinking water.